 We have also hosted mini Girls Do the Maths workshops for groups of female high school students as part of the L'Oreal Girls in Science Forum.

 We established the UNSW Women in Mathematics and Statistics Ambassador in 2016 as part of our Girls Do the Maths program.
 The main role of these female academics is to deliver an inspiring talk at the Girls Do the Maths workshop about their careers and area of mathematics.
-They are also invited to present a public lecture to a wider audience (uni students, staff members, school teachers, members of the public etc.) about their research.
+They are also invited to present a public lecture to a wider audience (university students, staff members, school teachers, members of the public, etc.) about their research.
 See below for details of our current and past ambassadors:

-In September 2019, our UNSW Women in Mathematics and Statistics Ambassador Professor Kate Smith-Miles from the University of Melbourne delivered a public lecture, 'How maths can reveal the secrets in your face...
-No more lying about your age!'.
+In September 2019, our UNSW Women in Mathematics and Statistics Ambassador Professor Kate Smith-Miles from the University of Melbourne delivered a talk about her career at our Girls Do the Maths workshop, plus a public lecture at UNSW, How maths can reveal the secrets in your face...
+No more lying about your age!.

-In May 2018, Professor Cheryl Praeger from the University of WA presented a public lecture called 'Maths as a Superpower'.
+In May 2018, Professor Cheryl Praeger from the University of WA presented a talk about the power of mathematics at Girls Do the Maths, plus a public lecture at UNSW called Maths as a Superpower.
 She was presented with the 2018 UNSW Women in Mathematics and Statistics Ambassador Award.

-In May 2017, Professor Regina Burachik delivered a public lecture titled 'Optimization Problems: A Gentle Tour'.
+In May 2017, Professor Regina Burachik presented a talk about her personal journey into mathematics at Girls Do the Maths and also delivered a public lecture at UNSW titled Optimization Problems: A Gentle Tour.
 She was presented with the 2017 UNSW Women in Mathematics and Statistics Ambassador Award.

-In May 2016, school alumnus and University of Georgia Professor Lynne Billard presented a public lecture on 'The Role of Mathematics and Statistics in Science and Society'.
-She was presented with the inaugural UNSW Women in Mathematics and Statistics Ambassador Award by Vice Chancellor Professor Ian Jacobs.
+In May 2016, School alumnus and University of Georgia Professor Lynne Billard spoke at Girls Do the Maths and also presented a public lecture at UNSW on The Role of Mathematics and Statistics in Science and Society.
+She was presented with the inaugural UNSW Women in Mathematics and Statistics Ambassador Award by then-Vice Chancellor Professor Ian Jacobs.

-In October 2016, Executive Director of AMSI's Choose Maths, Inge Koch, delivered a talk at UNSW titled 'An Australian Approach Towards Increasing the Participation of Women in Mathematics'.
+In October 2016, Executive Director of AMSI's Choose Maths, Inge Koch, delivered a talk at UNSW titled An Australian Approach Towards Increasing the Participation of Women in Mathematics.

-In May 2014, we were very pleased to host mathematical historian Prof. Karen Parshall from the University of Virginia, who gave a public lecture on Tuesday 27 May 2014, entitled 'Becoming a Mathematician in Turn-of-the-Twentieth-Century America: The Women's Story'.
+In May 2014, we were delighted to host mathematical historian Prof. Karen Parshall from the University of Virginia, who gave a public lecture on Tuesday 27 May 2014, entitled Becoming a Mathematician in Turn-of-the-Twentieth-Century America: The Women's Story.

-Women in Mathematics and Statistics lunches for female staff and students of the school are held at least twice a year.
+Women in Mathematics and Statistics lunches for female staff and students of the School are held at least twice a year.
 In May 2019, we celebrated the inaugural International Women in Mathematics Day.

-The school offers undergraduate scholarships for female mathematics majors and the Women in Mathematics and Statistics Scholarship for female students entering an Honours year in mathematics.
+The School offers undergraduate scholarships for female mathematics majors and the Women in Mathematics and Statistics Scholarship for female students entering an Honours year in mathematics.
 We also award Women in Mathematics and Statistics prizes for high performance by female students at each undergraduate level.